 Ask a web design company near me: What does this have to do with branding?

 This has everything to do with branding.
 This is why we must be consistent with brands.
 The visual aspects of brands, such as a company’s logo, the exact color and the precise fonts, instantly get seared into our memory.
 Even a glance at your branding colors can have an impact.
 The human eye has two types of receptor cells: rods and cones.
 The cones discern color.
 There are three types of cone cells, each one can distinguish between about 100 different color shades.
 Estimates for the number of colors the human eye can see range from one to ten million colors.
 And oh boy does the brain process visual images fast.
 Did you know that in a recent study, scientists found that the eye can distinguish images like a picnic table or a smiling couple in as little as 13 milliseconds?
 What?
 That is literally faster than a blink of an eye, which is around 300-400 milliseconds, or close to a half second.

-So if you don’t always use your logo, or if your colors don’t match, or your font is not precise, will that stop someone from recognizing your brand?
+So if you don’t always use your logo, or if your colors don’t match, or your font usage is not precise or consistent, that will that hinder someone from recognizing your brand.
 It will take them longer to process that visual image than it would be if everything was consistent.
-With the VAST amount of information available to us every second of every day, why take a chance?
+With the VAST amount of visual information available to us every second of every day, why take a chance?
 Don’t get buried in the endless noise of the internet.
 Be instantly recognizable.
 Take care of your branding.
 Be consistent.
 It will pay off in the end.

 If you need any help with branding, call a web design company near me, your favorite: 212 Creative, LLC.